msuzio/StoreExample/Specification.md

    * An open Store always accepts Shoppers desiring to shop, bypassing any wait step.
    * Shoppers perform their shopping steps in an undefined ~~~concurrent~~~ order
    * A Store may be assumed to be of infinite size and able to accommodate as many Shoppers as desired once open
-   * When an open store closes, all existing Shoppers (storewide) are allowed to checkout, but no new Shoppers are allowed in.
+   * When an open store closes, all existing Shoppers (store wide) are allowed to checkout, but no new Shoppers are allowed in.
    * an explicitly closed Store (one that close() is called on) should then refuse to queue up Shoppers so their shopping attempts fail.

 ## Shopper behavior
 * Shoppers desire to enter a Store and shop.
 They cannot enter a closed store.
 * A Shopper can (optionally) wait if a Store is closed.
-This request may be refused if the Store desires to limit the size of the waitline.
+This request may be refused if the Store desires to limit the size of the wait line.
 * A Shopper that is refused entry and does not (or is refused permission to) enter a wait line must terminate the shopping attempt.
 * Shoppers have a list of desired items and quantities thereof.
    * Shoppers attempt to purchase all the items on their shopping list.